NaderLiddawi/Portfolio-Optimization/README.md

 # Finding a Less Risky Alternative to the S&P 500

 ## Motivation
-I wanted to find a portfolio of stocks that could deliver my clients lower risk than the S&P 500 index while maintaining comparable returns.
+I wanted to find a portfolio of stocks that could deliver clients lower risk than the S&P 500 index while maintaining comparable returns.

 ## Tools
 I used the programming language R to conduct this analysis, including: